joepv/joepv.github.io/_pages/wakeup.md

 ## TL;DR

 * Set recurring wake-up schedule in the Philips Hue app.
-* Home Center LUA scene reads schedules with the keyword _wake_ in it.
+* Home Center LUA scene 1 reads schedules at 04:00 with the keyword _Wake_ in it.
-* If schedule is today and motion detected after scheduled time, run wake-up routine.
+* If schedule is set for today and motion is detected at the hallway after the scheduled time (scene 2), run wake-up routine.

 ## How I implemented it

 ### In words

 Reading Hue schedules from the bridge cannot be done with the Fibaro Hue plug-in.
 Therefore I wrote a LUA scene to read the Hue schedules from the Hue bridge and run the wake-up routine at the schedules wake-up time.
 I achieved this with 2 LUA scenes:

 1. *Scene 1* _runs every minute_ and polls the Hue bridge schedules at 04:00.
 If a wake-up is scheduled for today write the wake-up times to a _global variable_.
 Every minute it checks if there is a wake-up planned by reading the same _global variable_ and if so it sets the _WakeUpReady_ global variable to _1_.